gengstrand/clojure-news-feed/server/feed12/README.md

 # news feed microservice on play and scala

 This is another implementation of the news feed microservice written in [Scala](https://www.scala-lang.org/) on the [Play Framework](https://www.playframework.com/).
 This project started from the example project for [Making a REST API in Play](http://developer.lightbend.com/guides/play-rest-api/index.html).
+I covered this microservice implementation in my blog on [Writing Reactive Microservices for the JVM](https://glennengstrand.info/software/architecture/microservice/vertx/play).

 ## Deving